MStarmans91/WORC/WORC/doc/autogen/config/WORC.config_Resampling_description.rst

 ================== ==========================================================================================================================================================================================================
 Subkey             Description
 ================== ==========================================================================================================================================================================================================
-Use                Determine whether to use Object (e.g. patient) resampling.
+Use                Percentage of times Object (e.g. patient) resampling is used.
 Method             One of the methods adopted, see also imbalanced learn <https://imbalanced-learn.readthedocs.io/en/stable/api/>`_.
 sampling_strategy  Sampling strategy, see also imbalanced learn <https://imbalanced-learn.readthedocs.io/en/stable/api/>`_.
 n_neighbors        Number of n_neighbors used in resampling.
 This should be (much) smaller than the number of objects/patients you supply.
 We sample on a uniform scale: the parameters specify the range (loc, loc + scale).